Skip to content

 Install or build packages inside an interactive job on the target cluster

-Install or build packages using an interactive job on the target cluster (Alex, Fritz, TinyGPU, Woody) to make sure GPU support and hardware features can be used properly.
+Install or build packages using an interactive job on the target cluster (Alex, Fritz, TinyGPU, Woody) to make sure GPU support and hardware features are properly autodetected on initial installation.

 For internet access on the compute node, configure a proxy by executing the following lines in your shell inside the interactive job: